Business Lawyers in St. Petersburg

 - Issues related to pay or compensation

-Contracts are a significant part of successful business endeavors and can differentiate between a successful or unsuccessful transaction.
+Contracts are a significant part of successful business endeavors and can differentiate between successful or unsuccessful transactions.
 When discrepancies appear, or the value of work comes into question, a contract can legally hold both parties to the agreed-upon rate or project duties.
 While simple contracts may hold up in a court of law, you may not be appropriately protected from loss of products or wages depending on the severity of the case.

 Having clear and concise contracts that indicate responsibilities and ownership is critical when working with clients.
 Hiring the right attorney can help with this.
-In addition to increasing customer service and transactions’ efficiency, having a lawyer assist in establishing your business’s foundations will prevent legal issues as your new endeavor begins to flourish.
+In addition to increasing customer service and transaction efficiency, having a lawyer assist in establishing your business’s foundations will prevent legal issues as your new endeavor begins to flourish.

-Derivative lawsuits are those which a shareholder files against a third party.
+Derivative lawsuits are those that a shareholder files against a third party.
 Typically, the lawsuit is aimed at an executive or member of the company’s board.
 The defendants are usually accused of fraud, breach of fiduciary duty, deceptive financial practices, or some other improper action.
-Only shareholders or those who received shares from someone who can file a derivative claim.
+Only shareholders or those who received shares from someone can file a derivative claim.

 Derivative claims are found in Florida Statutes Section 607.07401.
 This statute requires a written demand to be made to the company before filing suit requesting that they correct the alleged offenses.
 If you do that, and you allow 90 days to pass, and they reject your demand, you can then sue.
 When you file a derivative action, you have the right to specific evidence, including minutes of board meetings, accounting records, shareholder info, information on current directors and officers, the bylaws, and other laws of the corporation.